Friday, 12 October 2018

 Weighing 'Wind Distribution Pattern' for Building Design in Dhaka City

-I wish it were windier in Dhaka city!
+I wish Dhaka City were windier!
 (Photo by Keenan Constance on Unsplash)

-Neither Chicago nor it is Seoul.
-Dhaka rarely sees breezes of that kind of windy cities.
-However, superimposing wind data on Windrose Daigram illustrates that not all quiet on the Southern and the Eastern Front.
-At least 68% of the yearly breeze are from the South, East and Southeast (See Fig. 1).
-Here, yellow coloured area in the windrose diagram showing that combined percentage of wind flow in Dhaka city.
-Keeping openings in the South and Southeast would surely aid in natural ventilation of buildings.
-However, due to equatorial locational aspect, shading design is necessary to modulate solar gains inside the buildings during summer seasons.
+Neither Chicago nor Seoul, Dhaka rarely experiences the strong breezes typical of such windy cities.
+However, superimposing wind data on a windrose diagram shows that the Southern and Eastern fronts are not entirely calm.
+At least 68% of the annual breezes come from the South, East, and Southeast (see Fig. 1 below).
+In the diagram, the yellow-shaded area represents the combined percentage of wind flow in Dhaka City.
+Strategically placing openings on the South and Southeast sides would enhance natural ventilation in buildings.
+Nevertheless, due to Dhaka’s equatorial location, shading design is essential to modulate solar gains during the summer months.

 Windrose of Dhaka city coupled with ‘percentage of occurrences’ based on the flow direction.

-Fig. 1: Windrose of Dhaka city coupled with ‘percentage of occurrences’ based on the flow direction.
+Fig. 1: Windrose of Dhaka City showing the percentage of wind occurrences by flow direction.

 Windrose of Dhaka city coupled with ‘wind speed’ on a percentage of occurrence pattern.

-Fig. 2: Windrose of Dhaka city coupled with ‘wind speed’ on a percentage of occurrence pattern.
+Fig. 2: Windrose of Dhaka City showing wind speeds as a percentage of annual occurrences.

 April and July are the windiest months.
-As can be observed in the following two figures, the time between 10 AM to 7 PM is the windiest time period in a given day.
-Nighttime wind speed is calm than daytime air velocity & occasional gale force wind.
-Above 19m/sec wind speed is not exceptional, happens more than 7% of time in a typical meteorological year.
+As shown in the following two figures, the period between 10 AM and 7 PM experiences the highest wind speeds during the day.
+Nighttime winds are generally calmer, with lower air velocities and only occasional gale-force gusts.
+Wind speeds exceeding 19 m/s are not uncommon, occurring more than 7% of the time in a typical meteorological year.

 Wind speed distribution of Dhaka city is represented in the above 2(two) plots.

-Fig. 3: Wind speed distribution of Dhaka city is represented in the above 2(two) plots.
+Fig. 3: Wind speed distribution in Dhaka City, as shown in the two plots above.

-Since air movement in the summer months is considered as the key in providing successful natural ventilation, the provision of wind from the South and Southeast direction should nudge designers thought process.
-I would share more studies on wind pattern of Dhaka city in later posts.
-If you have anything to share on wind pattern or analysis, please a comment below.
+Since air movement during the summer months is a key factor in achieving effective natural ventilation, the predominance of winds from the South and Southeast should guide designers’ thinking.
+I will share more studies on Dhaka City’s wind patterns in future posts.
+If you have insights or analyses on wind patterns to share, please leave a comment below.

-This study was conducted in the late 2016 and in the early 2017 with Autodesk Ecotect Analysis 2011 and Microsoft Excel 2016.
-Meteorological data was from Prof. Dr. Monjur Mourshed of Cardiff Univeristy, UK; for the year 2000 to 2009.
-Besides weather data from www.meteoblue.com aided this study.
+This study was conducted in late 2016 and early 2017 using Autodesk Ecotect Analysis 2011 and Microsoft Excel 2016.
+Meteorological data for 2000–2009 were provided by Prof. Dr. Monjur Mourshed of Cardiff University, UK.
+Additionally, weather data from www.meteoblue.com supported this study.